dmerejkowsky/blog/content/post/0097-crafting-command-line-outputs.md

 # Progress

-If your comman-line tool does some lengthy work, you should output _something_  to yoru users so that they know your program is not stuck.
+If your comman-line tool does some lengthy work, you should output _something_  to your users so that they know your program is not stuck.

 The best possible progress indicator contains: